faranalytics/socketnaut/README.md

 Creates a `ServiceProxy`.
 Each process may contain any number of `ServiceProxy`s.
 However, all `ServiceProxy`s run in the main thread; hence, the number of instances created in each process should be considered carefully.

 #### serviceProxy.shutdown()
 Performs a graceful shutdown.
 The `Server` is closed.
 Event listeners are removed.
 Worker threads are terminated asynchronously.
-The process exits.
+The process exits (this assumes there aren't any remaining refs).

 The method returns a `Promise` that will resolve to an `Array` of `PromiseSettledResult`, where each element reflects the exit status of each worker thread.